-Wheeler is a former headmaster at Tower Hill school in Wilmington, whose graduates include DuPont Co.
+Wheeler is former headmaster at Tower Hill School in Wilmington, whose graduates include former DuPont Co.
 CEO Ellen Kullman, U.S. Sen. Chris Coons and television personality Dr. Oz.

-Wheeler's attorney, Thomas Foley, argues that authorities used possible witness tampering as a pretext to obtain warrants to search Wheeler's computers for child pornography, violating his constitutional protections from unreasonable searches and seizures.
+Wheeler's attorney, Thomas Foley, argues that authorities improperly used possible witness tampering as an excuse to obtain search warrants that contained virtually no restrictions and allowed them to search Wheeler's computers, cellphones and other digital devices for child pornography.

 In reply to a letter from one of the brothers, Wheeler apologized for the pain he had caused, saying "I did those things."